Hyprtxt/fresh_marionette/readme.md

 # Install

-Even better install it something like this:
+Even better, you may install it something like this:

 ```ts
 {